PhyoLinMg/TemplateAndroid/README.md

 - Convert Image to Base64 Utils

-- More Features coming soon
+- More Features coming soon(Fix the remote data source implementation and simplify the network call with the help of Medium article) gonna delete it after adding them.